Skip to Content

 Artistic Exploration

-The character of Lucy Darling dressed in soft blue and standing tall and confident against a field of warm earth tone brush strokes draws the eye immediately to the central figure.
-She is holding her signature martini (1 part gin, 2 parts vermouth with a hint of elderflower shaken over ice with a cherry); a wink to those who have seen the show.
+The character of Lucy Darling dressed in soft blue and standing tall and confident against a field of warm earth tones.
+Brush strokes draw the eye immediately to the central figure.
+She is holding her signature martini (1 part gin, 2 parts vermouth, with a hint of elderflower shaken over ice with a cherry); a wink to those who have seen the show.

 Two childish imps clutch at Lucy’s elaborate gown.
 The dress itself is inspired by the opulent fabrics and silhouettes of fashion designer Vera Wang while the neckline offers a nod to Lucy’s iconic stage costume.